apache/incubator-graphar/docs/user-guide/getting-started.rst

 Getting Started
 ============================

-This article is a quick guide that explains how to work with GraphAr (GAR).
+This article is a quick guide that explains how to work with GraphAr.
 To begin with, please refer to the `Building Steps`_ to install GraphAr.
-After reading this article to gain a basic understanding of GraphAr, move on to `GraphAr File Format <file-format.html>`_ to explore more specific explanations of the file format, or `API Reference <../api-reference.html>`_  to learn about the GraphAr SDK.
+After reading this article to gain a basic understanding of GraphAr, move on to `GraphAr File Format <file-format.html>`_ to explore more specific explanations of the file format, or `the C++ library <../reference/api-reference-cpp.html>`_ and `the Spark library <spark-lib.html>`_  to learn about the GraphAr libraries.

 GAR Information Files